 How does your organization differ from other ones in the industry?

-What is one thing you would tell any future scholar?
+What is one thing you would tell any future participant?

 Grace: Don’t hold back.
 Studying abroad was the best decision of my undergraduate studies.
 Go study abroad for as long as you can, as many times possible, and immerse yourself in a new culture and language.
 Seeing the world changes your perspective and opens you up to an entirely new world; learning a language allows you to connect with people that you would otherwise never be able to have a conversation with and learn from.

 What is the level of cultural immersion your participants receive?